codeforequity-at/botium-bindings/README.md

 [Link](samples/fbdirect)

 * Can be used to automate testing of a chatbot already running in facebook messenger
-* Usefull for regression testing, not for continous testing (takes to much time to run)
+* Usefull for regression testing, not for continuous testing (takes to much time to run)
 * See sample directory for instructions

 ## Using Mocha